-A Compiler for Optimal Gate Virtualization: We introduce the QVM Compiler, a modular architecture designed to compile circuits utilizing gate virtualization.
-The compiler converts a quantum circuit into a VC, applies a customizable series of optimization passes on the VC to take advantage of gate virtualization opportunities, and prepares the VC for execution on a distributed set of QPUs.
+Approach: A compiler for optimal gate virtualization: We introduce the QVM Compiler, a modular architecture designed to compile circuits utilizing gate virtualization.
+The compiler converts a quantum circuit into a VC, applies a customizable series of optimization passes on the VC to take advantage of gate virtualization opportunities, and prepares the VC for execution on a set of QPUs.

 Challenge #3: Scalability.
-Gate virtualization incurs an exponential overhead of $O(6^k)$ for k virtual gates, both in quantum computation and in classical postprocessing (Fig. 1).
+Gate virtualization incurs an exponential overhead of $O(6^k)$ for k virtual gates, both in quantum computation and in classical postprocessing (§ 2.3).
 This overhead appears since we need to execute the fragments in $O(6^k)$ instantiations, and then we need to post-process all instantiation results to compute the final result.
 To maximize the possible gate virtualizations, it is crucial to implement highly parallel computation on multiple QPUs and classical processors.

-A Distributed Scalable Runtime: We present QVM Runtime, a scalable system for executing virtual circuits.
+Approach: A parallel scalable runtime: We present QVM Runtime, a scalable system for executing virtual circuits.
 The runtime efficiently instantiates the high amount of fragments, distributes them between available QPUs for parallel quantum processing, and uses a highly scalable parallel process to post-process the fragment results.